openstack/openstack-ansible/doc/source/admin/upgrades/distribution-upgrades.rst

 Introduction
 ============

-OpenStack Ansible supports operating system distribution upgrades during specific release cycles.
+OpenStack-Ansible supports operating system distribution upgrades during specific release cycles.
 These can be observed by consulting the operating system compatibility matrix, and identifying where two versions of the same operating system are supported.